zeon256/justbus-rs/README.md

 ## Feature flags
 The following features can be activated during compile time.
 Program will **NOT** compile if there are no feature flags!
 Multiple caching strategies are implemented as different machines perform differently with each of them.
-A lower core machine may benefit more from `cht` and `dashmap` whereas a higher core machine may not see any difference between any of the caching strategies.
+A machine with lesser physical cores may benefit more from `cht` and `dashmap` whereas a higher core machine may not see any difference between any of the caching strategies.
 Like always, you should benchmark them yourself if performance is a concern!
 - `swisstable` (recommended)
 - [`dashmap`](https://github.com/xacrimon/dashmap)